Datasheet: AC voltage accuracy varies by frequency

 harmonic_frequency:

-range: {min: 40, max: 50000, units: Hz}7.
-Shared controls — follow inventory "Applies To" EXACTLY #
+range: {min: 40, max: 50000, unit: Hz}7.
+Shared controls — follow the datasheet's "applies to" EXACTLY #

 #

-# filter_type → cap_B, cap_C only
+# filter_type → ac_voltage, resistance only

-# averaging_count → cap_A only
+# averaging_count → dc_voltage only

 #

-- function: cap_A
+- function: dc_voltage

 controls: